roryl/lucee-book/lifecycle_scopes.md

 ```
 </noscript>

 Variables should always be explicitly assigned to a scope, and use var for local variables.
-This will prevent subtle bugs that are hard to track if accidentally overriding a more global scope when it should have beena  local variable.
+This will prevent subtle bugs that are hard to track if accidentally overriding a more global scope when it should have been a  local variable.

 It is also possible to access local variables as a collection using the local structure.